| The Romancers:

 and sounded a lot like Ritchie Valens, whom he admired.

-Once Max was playing a gig in Pocoima, California, where Ritchie
+Once Max was playing a gig in Pocoima, California, where

-had grown up, shortly after Ritchie’s passing and caused
+Ritchie had grown up, shortly after Ritchie’s passing and caused

 a near riot when he sang Valens' song “Donna.”
+A guy who

-because Max sounded like Valens.
-I can only guess that
+sounded like Valens.
+I can only guess

 the irate party guest thought Max was trying to steal Ritchie